grantwinney/blog/content/posts/how-to-modify-a-config-file-in-erlang/index.md

-+++
-categories = ["Erlang", "Coding"] date = 2019-05-16T11:22:49Z
+---
+categories:
+- Erlang
+- Coding
+date: "2019-05-16T11:22:49Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "how-to-modify-a-config-file-in-erlang"
+slug: how-to-modify-a-config-file-in-erlang
-summary = "Modifying an Erlang config file at runtime wasn't as easy (or obvious) as I'd thought it'd be.
-So I wrote a script to hopefully make it easier." tags = ["Erlang", "Coding"] title = "Modify a config file in Erlang"
+summary: Modifying an Erlang config file at runtime wasn't as easy (or obvious) as I'd thought it'd be.
+So I wrote a script to hopefully make it easier.

-+++
+tags:
+- Erlang
+- Coding
+title: Modify a config file in Erlang
+---

 I found myself recently needing to write an escript to modify a config file.
 All I needed was to read it in, make a couple updates, and write it back out.
 Should be easy, right?
 Please make it easy Erlang.
 No?
 Okay... 😢